Drigum Tsenpo

-Drigum Tsenpo was an emperor of Tibet.
-According to Tibetan mythology, he was the first king of Tibet to lose his immortality when he angered his stable master, Lo-ngam.
+Drigum Tsenpo was the 8th king of Tibet.
+According to Tibetan mythology, he was the first king of Tibet to lose his immortality when he angered his stable master, Lo-Ngam.
 Legend states that rulers of Tibet descended from heaven to earth on a cord, and that they were pulled back up when their time came.
-Lo-gnam cut the cord, leading to Drigum Tsenpo's death; he thus became the first Tibetan ruler to be buried on earth.
+Lo-Ngam cut the cord, leading to Drigum Tsenpo's death; he thus became the first Tibetan ruler to be buried on earth.

 There is a detailed, if rather fabulous, account of his life in the Old Tibetan Chronicle.